Niall1985/AgentSphere/README.md

 ## Docker Setup

-AgentSphere is containerized using Docker to ensure consistent execution environments for agents and platform services.
+AgentSphere wll be containerized using Docker to ensure consistent execution environments for agents and platform services.

 ### Prerequisites
 - Docker (v20+)